plone/documentation/develop/plone/security/permission_lists.rst

 Useful permissions
 ==================

-Permissions are shown by their verbose name in the :term:`ZMI`.
+Permissions are shown by their verbose name in the Management Interface.

 ``View``
     This governs whether you are allowed to view some content.